 Not everyone is safe and free.
 Huge numbers of people live in fear.
 Trapped, damaged and in pain.
 Isolated by perpetrators who are not free either.
 Masked, driven control freaks lashing out; unhappy like their victims.
-They emotionally abuse as a way to feel safe.
+They emotionally abuse and coercively control as a way to feel safe.
 But when they get real – and slip their quest for power and control – they have to admit they are not truly free or safe themselves.

 SpeakOutLoud is for You . . .

-This website aims to SpeakOutLoud about the dynamics and effects of psychological abuse and power and control.
+This website aims to SpeakOutLoud about the dynamics and effects of coercive control and psychological abuse.
 This website is for victims.
 It is about validating and supporting you and hearing your stories.
 This website is for perpetrators.
 It is about hearing the stories of perpetrators who want to change, are changing or have changed.
 This website is for friends and family of victims and perpetrators.
 This is so you will better know how to detect psychological abuse and control and know how to respond.
 This is a place for you to ask questions and tell your stories.
 This website is to educate professionals who may not fully understand the big dynamic of the traumatising and damaging effects of emotional abuse and control.
 By professionals I mean counsellors, psychologists, social workers, legal professionals who might have clients dealing with issues relating to power and control.
 Also for academics – lecturers and researchers to build your resources – to ask questions and be heard too.
 This website aims to add support to the knowledge of professionals who already know about the dynamics of emotional abuse and power and control.
 Professionals such as stopping abuse programme facilitators, university lecturers who teach about domestic violence and other professionals in the field who can use every shred of new knowledge in the ever shifting ground walked by wily perpetrators and their innocent victims.
 Your expertise makes a valuable contribution to diminishing these problems.
 May your voices be heard on this website too.